Authorities say remains found in Philadelphia are of missing woman Kada Scott

 Authorities said an anonymous tip led police back to the area they had previously searched and they found the remains in a shallow grave.
 DNA tests confirmed her identity.

-Keon King, 21, of Dover, Delaware, has been arrested and charged with kidnapping, stalking and other charges in Scott's disappearance.
+Keon King, 21, of Dover, Delaware, has been arrested and charged with kidnapping, stalking and other charges in Scott’s disappearance.
+Bail is $2.5 million.
 Prosecutors say more charges are in the works.
-A message seeking comment was left Monday for King's defense lawyer, Shaka Johnson.
+A message seeking comment was left Monday for King’s defense lawyer, Shaka Johnson.

 “I am confident that homicide charges will be brought,” District Attorney Larry Krasner said at a news conference.
 “But I also have an obligation to follow the law and uphold the constitution.
 That means we don’t take shortcuts.”